Chart Color Schemes

 Winthrop is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Winthrop's dwelling structure, as per the latest Census, comprised 99.1% houses and 0.9% other dwellings.
+Winthrop's dwelling structure, as per the latest Census, consisted of 99.1% houses and 0.9% other dwellings.
 In comparison, Perth metro had 76.5% houses and 23.6% other dwellings.
-Home ownership in Winthrop was at 55.1%, with mortgaged dwellings at 33.9% and rented ones at 11.0%.
-The median monthly mortgage repayment in Winthrop was $2,317, higher than Perth metro's $2,200.
-Weekly rent median in Winthrop was $545, compared to Perth metro's $400.
+Home ownership in Winthrop stood at 55.1%, with mortgaged dwellings at 33.9% and rented ones at 11.0%.
+The median monthly mortgage repayment was $2,317, higher than Perth metro's $2,200.
+The median weekly rent figure in Winthrop was $545, compared to Perth metro's $400.
 Nationally, Winthrop's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing